-Ever heard of beef enchiladas?
-Bet ya have!
-But, have you tried beef encebollado?
+Heard of beef enchiladas?
+Sure ya have!
+But, ever tasted beef encebollado?

 If you’re not familiar with this traditional Mexican dish, then you should be.